SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 Type I Dominance.
 Long-term muscle disuse is associated with promoting age-related sarcopenia due to muscle changes that are known to accumulate throughout the lifespan as a result of injury and illness.[29]
 It is dominated by the atrophy of fast muscle fibers, resulting in a higher dependence on slow muscle fibers.[30]
 In this respect, those with sarcopenia require a higher degree of oxygenation to the muscles in order to promote optimal energy production and use.

 Senescent Muscle Stem Cells.
-Muscle stem cells appear to be diminished and faulty in aged individuals with sarcopenia.
-This is ascribed to the age-related changes in senescent cells, including their unique inflammatory markers, cell membrane alterations and hyper-secretory activity.[31]
+Muscle stem cells in people with sarcopenia tend to be reduced in number and functionally impaired.
+This decline is attributed to age-related changes in senescent cells, which exhibit distinct inflammatory markers, alterations in their cell membranes, and increased secretory activity. .[31]

 Age-Related Immune Alterations.
 The number of immune cells is lower in aged individuals and displays a senescent profile.
 In sarcopenia, a higher proportion of anti-inflammatory macrophages (M2) are present as compared to their inflammatory counterparts (M1).
 In conjunction with aged muscle and stem cells, these M2 macrophages promote an increase of fat growth in muscle tissue while opposing the removal of senescent cells.[32]